AlexRiedler/rails_schema_to_slick_schema/README.md

 Use
 ===

-Copy the file to your local rails directory and run
+Copy the `slick_convert.rb` file to your local rails directory and run `ruby slick_convert.rb`
-` ruby slick_convert.rb
+It will produce the object definitions to standard output